How do I get involved with the Parish and get to know people?

 What can my children be involved in?

-In addition to sacramental preparation we have Children's Liturgy every Sunday at the 11 am mass.
+In addition to sacramental preparation we have Children's Liturgy every Sunday at the 11 am mass (October to June, not including special holidays).
 This is offered for children ages 3-6.
 Children's Liturgy is taught by a group of teachers who help the weekly gospel come alive in a way that makes sense to children.

 Are there Catholic Schools in Beaumont?